Ezetimibe/simvastatin (By mouth)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have kidney disease, diabetes, thyroid disease, or a history of stroke or heart disease.
+- Tell your doctor if you have kidney disease, diabetes, low blood pressure, seizures, thyroid disease, or a history of stroke or heart disease.
 Tell your doctor if you drink alcohol regularly or have a history of liver disease.